-Net gains on financial instruments include realised gains and losses on disposal of financial instruments and unrealised gains and losses on financial assets at FVTPL.
-Realised gains and losses on disposal of financial assets at FVTPL represent the difference between an instrument's carrying amount and disposal amount and are recognised on the value date of transaction.
-Unrealised gains and losses on financial assets at FVTPL represent changes in fair value of financial instruments during the year and up to the reporting date.
-Net gains on financial instruments also include the reclassification of cumulative fair value movements from OCI to profit or loss on the derecognition of debt instruments at FVTOCI.
+Net gains on financial instruments include realised gains and losses on disposal of financial instruments and unrealised gains and losses on financial assets at fair value through profit or loss.
+Realised gains and losses on disposal of financial assets at fair value through profit or loss represent the difference between an instrument's carrying amount and disposal amount and are recognised on the value date of transaction.
+Unrealised gains and losses on financial assets at fair value through profit or loss represent changes in fair value of financial instruments during the year and up to the reporting date.
+Net gains on financial instruments also include the reclassification of cumulative fair value movements from other comprehensive income to profit or loss on the derecognition of debt instruments at FVTOCI.